 Financial support is available in the form of fellowships, teaching and research assistantships, college work-study programs and loans.
-The Graduate College administers most fellowships and waiver awards and financial need is generally not a factor in awarding fellowships or assistantships.
-Students receiving scholarships, fellowships, or teaching or research assistantships will also receive a "tuition waiver".
+The Graduate College administers most fellowships and waiver awards, and financial need is generally not a factor in awarding fellowships or assistantships.
+Students receiving scholarships, fellowships, or teaching or research assistantships will also receive a "tuition waiver."
 Students are responsible for fees (see the following website for current fees: (http://registrar.illinois.edu/financial/tuition).
-To hold a waiver, a student must register for at least 12 hours each semester during the academic year and 6 hours in the summer sessions.
+To hold a waiver, a student must register each semester during the academic year.